Explained in 1 minute: the netting scheme

 With the net metering scheme, you can deduct the electricity you feed back into the grid from the electricity you use.
 Suppose you use 3,000 kWh and feed back 2,500 kWh, then you only pay for the remaining 500 kWh.
 This ensures that your energy bill is lower.

 However, the scheme will end on January 1, 2027 in the Netherlands.
 After that date, you will no longer be able to completely offset the electricity you return against your consumption.
-You will, however, receive compensation from your energy supplier for the electricity you return, but this will be lower than the price you pay for the electricity you purchase.
+You will, however, receive compensation from your energy supplier for the electricity you return, which will be lower than the price you pay for the electricity you purchase.